What is PIM? Product Information Management Defined

 - Technical information

 Think about the last time you bought a t-shirt.
-Before adding it to your basket, you probably considered its fabric and materials, size and colour.
-All three of these characteristics could be stored in a PIM system, as could more complex information such as weight, measurements and warranties.
+Before adding it to your cart, you probably considered its fabric and materials, size, and color.
+All three of these characteristics could be stored in a PIM system, as could more complex information such as weight, measurements, and warranties.